-Welcome to ECO: 459 ADVANCED MATHEMATICAL ECONOMICS.
+Welcome to ECO 459: ADVANCED MATHEMATICAL ECONOMICS

-ECO 459: Advanced Mathematical Economics is a two-credit and onesemester undergraduate course for Economics student.
+ECO 459: Advanced Mathematical Economics is a two-credit and one-semester undergraduate course for Economics students.
 The course is made up of thirteen units spread across fifteen lecture weeks.
-This course guide gives you an insight to Advanced Mathematical Economics in a broader way on how to study, make use and apply mathematical analysis in economics.
+This course guide gives you an insight into Advanced Mathematical Economics in a broader way on how to study, make use of, and apply mathematical analysis in economics.
 It tells you about the course materials and how you can work your way through these materials.
-It suggests some general guidelines for the amount of time required of you on each unit in order to achieve the course aims and objectives successfully.
-Answers to your tutor marked assignments (TMAs) are therein already.
+It suggests some general guidelines for the amount of time required of you on each unit to achieve the course aims and objectives successfully.
+Answers to your tutor-marked assignments (TMAs) are therein already.

-Course Content
+Course Contents

-This course is basically on Advanced Mathematical Economics because as you are aspiring to become an economist, you must be able to apply mathematical techniques to economics problems.
+This course is an advanced Mathematical Economics because as you are aspiring to become an economist, you must be able to apply mathematical techniques to economics problems.
 The topics covered include linear algebraic function, Calculus I: Differentiation, Calculus II: Integration and Differential analysis